You want to become a...

 The education pathway and authorisation to become a provisional pharmacist vaccinator/provisional intern pharmacist vaccinator closed on 30 September 2022.

-Provisionally authorised vaccinators (who are pharmacists/intern pharmacists) can complete the vaccinator bridging course (VBC) or flexible learning vaccinator foundation course (FLVFC) to upskill and achieve full scope of practice as a pharmacist/intern pharmacist vaccinator and deliver the scope of vaccines available.
+Provisionally authorised vaccinators (who are pharmacists/intern pharmacists) need to complete a vaccinator foundation course (VFC) to upskill and achieve full scope of practice as a pharmacist/intern pharmacist vaccinator and deliver the scope of vaccines available.

 Maintaining authorisation